 Lost Traffic Ticket in LouisianaPage OverviewSUMMARY: How to Find Lost Louisiana Traffic Ticket Information

-At this time, neither the Louisiana Office of Motor Vehicles (OMV) nor the Louisiana court system provides a statewide online traffic ticket search option.
+At this time, neither the Louisiana Office of Motor Vehicles (OMV) nor the Louisiana court system provides a statewide online traffic ticket search option for you to find your ticket.

 Determine Where You Got Your Traffic Ticket

-The LA OMV cannot look up lost traffic tickets; the only access to traffic tickets the OMV has is suspension- and revocation-related information, and violation information that should appear on your Louisiana driving record.
-So, you must refer to the court handling your traffic ticket.
+If you have a lost ticket, the LA OMV cannot look up lost traffic tickets; the only access to traffic tickets the OMV has is license suspension- and revocation-related information, and traffic violation information that should appear on your Louisiana driving record.
+So, to find the ticket you must refer to the court handling your traffic ticket where you were cited fro your traffic violation.

-If you can't remember, you'll need to go through a process of elimination.
+If you can't remember, you'll need to go through a process of elimination to help you find your traffic ticket.

-Three kinds of officers can issue traffic citations―city police, parish policy, and state police―and the court handling your Louisiana traffic ticket depends on which officer gave you the ticket.
-Try to remember where you were when you received the traffic ticket, or what kind of officer issued the ticket.
-Even remembering landmarks or the officer's uniform can help.
+Three kinds of officers can issue traffic citations―city police, parish policy, and state police―and the court handling your Louisiana traffic ticket depends on which officer gave you the citation.
+Try to remember where you were when you committed the traffic violation, or what kind of officer issued the ticket.
+Even remembering landmarks or the officer's uniform can help you find the ticket.
 Once you have an idea, you can begin contacting courts and asking if they have your lost traffic ticket information.

 Fortunately, there are fewer courts than there are law enforcement agencies.
 Contact the Louisiana city court if you determine a city officer ticketed you, and the district court if you determine it was a parish or state officer.